 Somerville is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
 With a population of 80,318 people and 18 constituent neighborhoods, Somerville is the 13th largest community in Massachusetts.
-Much of the housing stock in Somerville was built prior to World War II, making it one of the older and more historic cities in the country.
+Somerville has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Somerville home prices are not only among the most expensive in Massachusetts, but Somerville real estate also consistently ranks among the most expensive in America.

 Somerville is a decidedly white-collar city, with fully 90.78% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Somerville is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Somerville who work in management occupations (11.71%), teaching (11.08%), and office and administrative support (9.55%).